 LaMichael James 2009-2011 (3 yrs)

 1,731 rushing yards in 2010 during the undefeated regular season.
 53 career touchdowns.
 The engine of the Chip Kelly offense at its peak.
-Ran for 159 yards in the BCS Championship game and it still was not enough.
+Rushed for 159 yards and a TD in the 2012 Rose Bowl win over Wisconsin.

 1,731 yards (2010)#61 overall, 2012